 - What are some major problems with the GPGP?

 - Why is it that the patch does not collect banana peels, but instead collects plastic?

 - What type of information would environmental engineers need to collect about the GPGP in order to start to solve the problem?

 - Tie-in for GIS If I wanted to use GIS to communicate to someone about the GPGP, how could I do it?

 As an alternative, use these questions as a short-answer essay assignment to assess independent thinking on the part of the students rather than class discussion and cooperative thinking.

-The Great Pacific Garbage Newsletter assignment (activity 3: Get the Word Out at McDonalds!) serves as assessment and an ongoing learning tool.
+The Great Pacific Garbage Newsletter assignment (activity 3: Plastic in the Ocean: Get the Word Out at McDonalds!) serves as assessment and an ongoing learning tool.
 If this lesson is thoroughly presented, then expect students to have less trouble learning more about using the Internet and putting what they are learning into a simple written format with a few images.